Compare and Save on D-Link, Netgear, Linksys, AVM, Asus, TP-Link, and More

 Reliable connection should be secured in small to large areas which come in various shapes and sizes.
 With a good WiFi router, devices can be connected simultaneously yet you still get uncompromised speeds.
 Use the internet on smartphones, tablets, laptops, desktops, game consoles, Smart TVs, and anything else you have, from simple web surfing to heavy use.
 Surf, email, chat, share files, watch HD videos and play online games all you can!

 Sharing files like your captured photos and beautiful music across your network can be done quickly and easily.
+If you have iCloud drive, you are already covered and can access all of your files across all your devices (read more).
 The USB 2.0 port that’s built within the best routers let you wirelessly access and share USB hard drives via a single port.
 Some models support USB 3.0 which is drastically faster by 10x compared to the USB 2.0.
 The WLAN 802.11ac and 802.11n are also part of the specifications.
 The ac is supercharged version of the standard n and is definitely preferable, capable of squeezing vast data across airwaves and producing high-throughput wireless local area networks.

 The WPA/WPA2 highest security level (read more) is a crucial feature which ensures that there will be no unauthorized access, nor chances of spyware or phishing to penetrate your network.
 Parental controls exhibit effective web filtering and give you peace of mind of your child’s safety, and make certain employees are not accessing sites they shouldn’t.
 You can have a separate and similarly secure access for your relatives, guests, and clients.